Louismousine/Circuit-Circus/README.md

 This application is an electronic circuits simulator in which wires, ground, resistors, voltage sources, 2 and 3 gates switches, transistors, diodes, inductors and capacitors can be used on a virtual breadboard to simulate their behaviors.

-To run the app from your IDE, make sure that Circuit_Circus.jar is added to the project libraries.
+To run the app from your IDE, select MainScreen.java from the default package as the main class.
+Also, make sure that Circuit_Circus.jar is added to the project libraries if it is not done automatically.

 There are two main uses for the application: a "challenge" mode where users are presented with circuit analysis problems and a sandbox mode where users can build their own circuits.